AntonioRedondo/AnotherMonitor/README.md

 In order to get the CPU usage the app does not make use of the `Top` command from Linux but instead it parses the `/proc/stat` file and work out the calculatios with the user and system time.

+#### Retriving device processes since Android 5.1.1+

+For devices running Android 5.1.1+ it is not possible any more to retrieve the processes list with [ActivityManager.getRunningAppProcesses()](http://developer.android.com/reference/android/app/ActivityManager.html#getRunningAppProcesses%28%29).
+This change has not been documented anywhere on the official documentation nor an alternative way to retrieve the list has been provided.
+Thankfully the community at Stack Overflow came out with some [satisfying solution](http://stackoverflow.com/questions/30619349/android-5-1-1-and-above-getrunningappprocesses-returns-my-application-packag).
+For devices with Android 5.1.1+ AnotherMonitor now uses the unofficial [AndroidProcesses](https://github.com/jaredrummler/AndroidProcesses) library to retrieve the processes list.
+The drawback of this is that for some processes there is no way to retrieve the app name nor the icon and instead only the long package name is shown.

 ## Resolving dependencies

 AnotherMonitor makes use of some external libraries to carry out different tasks: